 Retail: startups developing solutions for the food retail industry, from the digitalisation of the supply chain to a better in-store shopper experience.

 Startups addressing the issues of the food supply chain with tools to improve data management.

-Startups working to (re)build a bond between brands and their customers while providing food corporates with more in-store data on consumers behaviours.
+Startups working to (re)build a bond between brands and their customers while providing food corporates with more in-store data on consumer behaviours.

-New generation of automated machine providing food groceries, meals and snack.
+New generation of automated machine providing food groceries, meals and snacks.